harvardinformatics/informatics-website/docs/resources/tutorials/installing-command-line-software-conda-mamba.md

         font-weight: 500 !important;
     }

-    details > h5 {
+    /* ----- */
+    /* For the admonitions, so they have an entry in the toc that doesn't show up on the page */ details > h5 {
         font-size: 0.01em !important;       /* almost invisible but still present! */
         color: transparent !important;